 '''

 let MyClass;

 { // Scope of the body of the class

 const instancePrivateFieldKey = Symbol();

 MyClass = class {

-// Very loose approximation of how this

-// works in the language specification

 PrivateElements = new Map([

 [instancePrivateFieldKey, 1],

-]);
+1);

 instanceProperty = 2;

 getInstanceValues() {

 return [

 this.PrivateElements.get(instancePrivateFieldKey),

-'''

-'''

 this.instanceProperty,

 ];

+}

 }

 }

 '''

 The value of instancePrivateFieldKey is called a private name.
 We can't use private names directly in JavaScript, we can only use them indirectly, via the fixed identifiers of private fields, private methods, and private accessors.
 Where the fixed identifiers of public slots (such as getInstanceValues) are interpreted as string keys, the fixed identifiers of private slots (such as #instancePrivateField) refer to private names (similarly to how variable names refer to values).